-Additional measures to improve the performance and reliability of the system to address areas of higher risk should be considered and include but are not limited to any of the following:
+Additional measures to improve the performance and reliability of the system to address areas of higher risk should be considered and include but not be limited to any of the following:

-- 1) increasing the system resilience; and/or - 2) increasing the detection resilience; and/or - 3) increasing the power robustness; and/or - 4) increasing the water robustness; and/or - 5) increasing the sprayhead placement robustness; and/or - 6) increasing the sprayhead density or installing two Automist systems in parallel; and/or - 7) Increasing the frequency of maintenance.
+- 1) increasing the system resilience; and/or - 2) increasing the detection resilience; and/or - 3) increasing the power robustness; and/or - 4) increasing the water robustness; and/or - 5) increasing the spray head placement robustness; and/or - 6) increasing the spray head density or installing two Automist systems in parallel; and/or - 7) Increasing the frequency of the maintenance.

-System enhancements should be recorded on the Automist Design Specification (see page 15) and, once installed, in the commissioning certificate (see page 87).
+System enhancements should be recorded on the Automist Design Specification (see page 17) and, once installed, in the commissioning certificate (see page 94).

-This DIOM gives guidance on the types of risks and the performance enhancements which are possible, but deciding whether these are satisfactory is the responsibility of the client (and/or their representatives) in consultation with all stakeholders and any relevant authority having jurisdiction (AHJs).
+This DIOM gives guidance on the types of risks and the performance enhancements which are possible, but whether these are satisfactory is the responsibility of the client (and/or their representatives) in consultation with all stakeholders and any relevant authority having jurisdiction (AHJs).